fuatebuzeyneb/weather-privacy-policy/README.md

 # Privacy Policy

 Weather App takes your privacy seriously.
 To better protect your privacy WE provide this privacy policy notice explaining the way your personal information is collected and used.
+By using the Service, You agree to the collection and use of information in accordance with this Privacy Policy.

 ## Collection of Routine Information